A supersymmetric exotic field theory in (1+1) dimensions. One loop soliton quantum mass corrections: Concluding remarks

 \section{Concluding remarks}

-In this paper we have computed the one loop quantum correction to the kink mass in a supersymmetric theory described by the density Lagrangian (\ref{Lagsusy}) in (1+1) dimensions.
-We have shown, by using the so-called sharp momentum cut-off regularization method, that up to one loop the quantum correction to the mass of the supersymmetric kink is $\Delta M =-m/2\pi$, which is in complete agreement with the results reported in the literature for antisymmetric solitons, $\phi_c(-x)=-\phi_c(x)$ .
-First we established a formula for the purely bosonic sector and extended the method for the full supersymmetric case.
-One of the key points of our approach is the use o the one dimensional Levison theorem in the form $\delta(0^+ )={\cal N}\pi$ where ${\cal N}$ is the number of bound states.
-Therefore before using our main formulas (\ref{unloop}) or (\ref{renorsusy}) we have checked that.
+In this paper we have computed the one loop quantum correction to the kink mass for an exotic supersymmetric theory described by the density Lagrangian (\ref{Lagsusy}) in (1+1) dimensions.
+For this purpose, we have used a simple regularization scheme based on the formal identity, (\ref{eaction1}) or (\ref{formalidentity}), and showed that the quantum correction to the mass of the supersymmetric kink up to one loop order is given by $\Delta M =-m/2\pi$, which is in complete agreement with the results reported in the literature \cite{Graham}.

-However, we note from Eq. (\ref{gkink}) that the kinks of the model considered are not antisymmetric, $\phi_c(-x)\neq -\phi_c(x)$, and that our result ({\ref{renorsusy}) is model independent since it depends only on the relations (\ref{deltashift}) and (\ref{diffv}) for the super partner potentials $V_+$ and $V_-$.
-Therefore, the result obtained for the one loop SUSY soliton mass is quite general.

-In the purely bosonic sector, we have seen that the quantum correction of the kink mass is equivalent to the one of the sine-Gordon model in the limit $B\to0$, namely $\Delta M^{b}_{SG}=-m/\pi$.
-Then it behaves as an almost decreasing function for $B>0$ as it was shown in the Figure \ref{delta3}.
-Since we have a smooth behaviour for $\Delta M(B)$, interpolating the accepted value for the sine-Gordon Model ($B=0$) and other values of $B$, we have confidence that our results are correct.
-After considering the corresponding contributions of the fermionic fluctuations for the quantum corrections we find that the dependence on the parameter $B$ vanishes completely, as well as the divergent part of the SUSY kink mass by adding appropriate supersymmetric counterterms.
+First of all, we have established a formula for computing these corrections in the purely bosonic sector, and then the method has been extended directly for the supersymmetric case.
+In the purely bosonic sector, we have found that the quantum correction of the kink mass in the limit $B\to0$ is in fact the one of the sine-Gordon model, i.e. $\Delta M_b(B=0) = -m/\pi$.
+In general, $\Delta M_b(B)$ behaves as an almost decreasing function for $B>0$ as it can be seen from Figure \ref{delta3}, which shows a smooth interpolating behaviour of $\Delta M_b(B)$ from the sine-Gordon model ($B=0$) to the exotic model ($B>0$).
+However, after considering the corresponding contributions of the fermionic fluctuations for the quantum corrections we find that the dependence on the parameter $B$ vanishes completely, as well as the divergent part of the SUSY kink mass by adding the appropriate supersymmetric counterterms.